douglasdotv/geostats/README.md

 [![en](https://img.shields.io/badge/lang-en-red.svg)](README.md) [![pt-br](https://img.shields.io/badge/lang-pt--br-green.svg)](README.pt-br.md)

-This is a personal project to visualize places I've virtually visited in the world in [GeoGuessr](https://www.geoguessr.com/).
-It tracks my guesses across different game modes through a userscript and stores them in a database.
-The data is then displayed in a [web application](https://geostats-xi.vercel.app) with location comparisons and some country statistics.
+GeoStats is a personal project that tracks the places I've virtually visited in [GeoGuessr](https://www.geoguessr.com/).

+A userscript running in the background, it records my guesses across different game modes and stores them in a database.
+The data is then displayed in a [web application](https://geostats.info), allowing me to view the places I've been and my guesses, as well as statistics by country.

-The main tools used in this project were Supabase, Next.js, TypeScript, Tailwind CSS and MapLibre GL (in addition to the userscript to persist data, which was written in JavaScript).
+This project was built with **Supabase, Next.js, TypeScript, Tailwind CSS, and MapLibre GL**, along with a custom userscript written in JavaScript to handle data retrieval and persistence.